 This book is intended to prepare you for when you encounter an individual with an eating disorder in your professional life.
 The Nutrition Care Process format is followed throughout the remaining chapters.
-The Nutrition Care Process is comprised of four steps (assessment, diagnosis, intervention, and monitoring/evaluation) and is outlined in detail in Appendix A on page 169.
+The Nutrition Care Process is comprised of four steps (assessment, diagnosis, intervention, and monitoring/evaluation) and is outlined in detail in Appendix A.